IT3038C/IT3038C.github.io/docs/week-8.md

 [['strawberry', 'banana'], ['tomato', 'corn'], 'beer', 'blueberry']
 ```

-What if we apply an index to our “beer” entry
+What if we apply an index to our "beer" entry

 ```python
 >>> food[2]